STUDY JAPANESE ONLINE WITH NATIVES HERE

 The earthquake that hit the Ansei south coast of Japan was actually a set of three earthquakes, two magnitude 8.4 earthquakes and a 7.4 earthquake over the course of several days.

-• Another 8.4 magnitude earthquake on November 5 in Wakayama.
+• Another magnitude 8.4 earthquake on November 5 in Wakayama.
 The resulting tsunami reached a height of 8.4 m.
-More than 1,443 people died;
+More than 1,443 people died.

-• A 7.4 magnitude earthquake on November 7, 1854 in the prefecture of Ehime and Oita;
+• An earthquake of magnitude 7.4 on November 7, 1854 in the prefecture of Ehime and Oita;

 The total result was 80,000-100,000 deaths.
 (Earthquakes + Tsunamis)